brunohadlich/brunohadlich.github.io/_posts/2019-3-18-How-to-disassemble-glibc-functions.md

 bruno@bruno-laptop:~/git/disassemble_glibc$
 ```

-Now to finally see the disassembled functions you will need to run gdb debugger passing your program as argument, "gdb main".
+Now to finally see the disassembled functions run gdb debugger passing your program as argument, "gdb main".

-After gdb is loaded you have to put a breakpoint at main function of your program with "break main".
+After gdb is loaded put a breakpoint at main function with "break main".

 Execute "run" and something like "Breakpoint 1, 0x00005555555545fe in main ()" will be displayed.